-Learn more about flaxseed, omega-3 fatty acids and other dietary supplements in the Integrative and Complementary Therapies section.
+Learn more about flaxseed, omega-3 fatty acids and other dietary supplements in our Complementary and Integrative Therapies section.

 Learn about the strengths and weaknesses of different types of studies.